Construction Contractor Registration

 - are exempt from licensing under Minn.
 Stat. § 326B.805, subd.
 6 (5) or excluded from registration requirements under Minn.
 Stat. § 181.723, subd.
 4a.

-Contractors who hire unregistered subcontractors, misclassify workers and fail to register are in violation of the law, which can result in civil penalties.
+Contractors who hire unregistered subcontractors, misclassify workers or fail to register are in violation of the law, which can result in civil penalties.

 If a license is required, do not register

 If contractors are performing any construction work for which a license, certification or separate registration is required under Minn.
 Stat. § 326B (i.e. Boiler, Electrical, Elevator, HPP, Plumbing or Residential Building Contractor), they must apply for a license and may not submit a Contractor Registration.